Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/9_Image_Histogram/README.md

 ### The Process for Image Histogram Equalization:

-Step 1: Calculate probability density function(PDF): P(i) is the PDF value at intensity i.
+Step 1: Calculate probability density function(PDF): P(i) is the PDF value at intensity (i).
 In 8-bit single channel image L should be 256.

 ![](README_IMG/PDF.png)